 An early Goddess piece made its way, on its own,

 to a featured spot in a window of the Lincoln Center.

-I learned later that there is a Dante Park
+I later learned that there is a Dante Park and statue

 directly across the street from the Lincoln Center.

 Daemon: inspired as if by a demon, indwelling spirit, or genius.